Battle of Flodden: Background

-Henry was in France with the Emperor Maximilian at the siege of Thérouanne.
+Henry was in France with Emperor Maximilian I at the siege of Thérouanne.
 The Scottish Lyon King of Arms brought James IV's letter of 26 July to him.
 James asked him to desist from attacking France in breach of their treaty.
 Henry's exchange with Islay Herald or the Lyon King on 11 August at his tent at the siege was recorded.
 The Herald declared that Henry should abandon his efforts against the town and go home.
 Angered, Henry said that James had no right to summon him, and ought to be England's ally, as James was married to his (Henry's) sister, Margaret.
 He declared:And now, for a conclusion, recommend me to your master and tell him if he be so hardy to invade my realm or cause to enter one foot of my ground I shall make him as weary of his part as ever was man that began any such business.
 And one thing I ensure him by the faith that I have to the Crown of England and by the word of a King, there shall never King nor Prince make peace with me that ever his part shall be in it.
 Moreover, fellow, I care for nothing but for misentreating of my sister, that would God she were in England on a condition she cost the Schottes King not a penny.

 Henry also replied by letter on 12 August, writing that James was mistaken and that any of his attempts on England would be resisted.
 Using the pretext of revenge for the murder of Robert Kerr, a Warden of the Scottish East March who had been killed by John "The Bastard" Heron in 1508, James invaded England with an army of about 30,000 men.
 However, both sides had been making lengthy preparations for this conflict.
 Henry VIII had already organised an army and artillery in the north of England to counter the expected invasion.
 Some of the guns had been returned to use against the Scots by Margaret of Austria, Duchess of Savoy.
 A year earlier, Thomas Howard, Earl of Surrey, had been appointed Lieutenant-General of the army of the north and was issued with banners of the Cross of St George and the Red Dragon of Wales.
 Only a small number of the light horsemen of the Scottish border had been sent to France.
 A northern army was maintained with artillery and its expense account started on 21 July.
 The first captains were recruited in Lambeth.
 Many of these soldiers wore green and white Tudor colours.
 Surrey marched to Doncaster in July and then Pontefract, where he assembled more troops from northern England.